Checklist · non-resident · 2026

 Checklist · self-employed

-What the self-employed need in addition
+Mortgage Spain non resident: what the self-employed need in addition

 The self-employed face higher hurdles in the credit assessment.
 Banks require: